 Have you ever wondered how quickly you can learn a new song?
-When, first start learning to play guitar it seems that you will never be ready to create real music.
+When you first start learning to play guitar it seems that you will never be ready to create real music.
 But I can tell you there are a few tricks on how to learn guitar songs and I’m going to share them with you today.
-You should be learning a song by your fourth guitar lesson.
+You should be learning a song from your fourth guitar lesson.

 - Song Choice

 - Polishing to perform

 Let’s take each of these parts one at a time.

 The simple answer is, the easiest one you can find that you like and that you recognize most of the chords.
 Don’t be too ambitious, as this will put you off.

 I’ve recently been teaching my husband how to play the Bass and in his fourth lesson, I chose ‘Comes A Time’ by Neil Young for his first song.

 Why?
 Because chords are really simple.
 He only had to learn two more chords.
 Another reason is it is a very well-known song, a guy song and the tempo is nice and slow.

 For the girls, this is a great standard that you can learn to play as well.
 It’s in the key of G, which is a bit low for most girls to sing, so you would put a capo on the second fret to change the key to A. Or you can play it for your partner in G and sing the harmony.

 There are many songs to choose from for both girls and guys.
 Take the time to find a song you enjoy, even better if you have been singing along to it for years.
 Google the chords for the song.
 Find an app that shows you how to make the chords, if you don’t know.